-I was born in a small town in Germany called 'Wehrda', which is now part of Marburg an der Lahn.
+I was born in a small town in Germany called "Wehrda," which is now part of Marburg an der Lahn.
 I grew up in Kirchzarten, a yet smaller town in the Black Forest close to Freiburg, which almost nobody has ever heard of.
-When I was 15 my family moved to Aachen, which, some might say, functioned as the capital of the western world around 800 AD.
+When I was 15, my family moved to Aachen, which, some might say, functioned as the capital of the western world around 800 AD.
 Needless to say, those days are over.
-There were some brief to medium length interludes in Bonn, which used to be the not very spectacular, temporary capital of (West-)Germany before the re-unification, where I studied philosophy and physics as an undergraduate, and in Oxford, where I was a visiting student for a year.
+There were some brief to medium length interludes in Bonn, which used to be the not very spectacular, temporary capital of (West-)Germany before the re-unification, where I studied philosophy, physics, and psychology as an undergraduate, and in Oxford, where I was a visiting student for a year.
 A good chunk of the waking hours of the first two decades of my life were spent in chlorinated water, which is still a preferred environment for me.

 I moved to the US in 1997 to pursue a PhD. in philosophy at Princeton, but really arrived in America only when I accepted a job at Notre Dame in Indiana in 2002.
 After almost a decade in the heartland, I decided that it was time to move a little bit closer to Europe again, and so I made my way back east, first to Pittsburgh where I stayed for 3 1/2 years, and eventually to New York City where I have been living happily ever since.